Faith: Criticism

 Evolutionary biologist Richard Dawkins criticizes all faith by generalizing from specific faith in propositions that conflict directly with scientific evidence.
 He describes faith as belief without evidence; a process of active non-thinking.
-He states that it is a practice that only degrades our understanding of the natural world by allowing anyone to make a claim about nature that is based solely on their personal thoughts, and possibly distorted perceptions, that does not require testing against nature, has no ability to make reliable and consistent predictions, and is not subject to peer review.
+He states that it is a practice that only degrades our understanding of the natural world by allowing anyone to make a claim about nature that is based solely on their personal thoughts, and possibly distorted perceptions, that does not require testing against nature, cannot make reliable and consistent predictions, and is not subject to peer review.

-A significant number of people in the United States and other countries reject established scientific results, including the fact that the emission of greenhouse gases causes global warming.
-This rejection of scientific findings is primarily due to motivated cognition, where individuals tend to reject information that contradicts their fundamental beliefs or worldview.

 Philosophy professor Peter Boghossian argues that reason and evidence are the only way to determine which "claims about the world are likely true".
 Different religious traditions make different religious claims, and Boghossian asserts that faith alone cannot resolve conflicts between these without evidence.
-He gives as an example of the belief held by that Muslims that Muhammad (who died in the year 632) was the last prophet, and the contradictory belief held by Mormons that Joseph Smith (born in 1805) was a prophet.
+He gives an example of the belief held by Muslims that Muhammad (who died in the year 632) was the last prophet, and the contradictory belief held by Mormons that Joseph Smith (born in 1805) was a prophet.
 Boghossian asserts that faith has no "built-in corrective mechanism".
 For factual claims, he gives the example of the belief that the Earth is 4,000 years old.
 With only faith and no reason or evidence, he argues, there is no way to correct this claim if it is inaccurate.
 Boghossian advocates thinking of faith either as "belief without evidence" or "pretending to know things you don't know".